 We sell Afirma in the United States through our internal sales team and through our co-promotion agreement with Genzyme Corporation.
 We are also working with Genzyme to begin selling Afirma in certain countries outside of the United States.
 Under the agreement, we are required to pay Genzyme a co-promotion fee that is equal to a percentage of our cash receipts from Afirma.
 The percentage is currently 40% and will decrease to 32% in March 2014 and thereafter.
 Our agreement with Genzyme expires in 2027 and either party may terminate the agreement at any time without cause and with six months prior notice.
 If we were to terminate the agreement without cause prior to January 2014, we would be required to repay 50% of the \$10.0 million fee we received from Genzyme.
-Such percentage would be reduced to 40% of such fee if we were to terminate the agreement between January 2015, and 30% of such fee if we were to terminate the agreement between January 2015 and January 2016.
+Such percentage would be reduced to 40% of such fee if we were to terminate the agreement between January 2015 and January 2016.
 We have also granted Genzyme a right of first offer to co-promote any future thyroid cancer product that we commercialize.
-If Genzyme does not commit the necessary resources to market and sell Afirma to the level of our expectations, or if they terminate the agreement we may not realize the benefits of this relationship, and our ability to generate revenue in the future may be harmed.
+If Genzyme does not commit the necessary resources to market and sell Afirma to the level of our expectations, or if they terminate the agreement, we may not realize the benefits of this relationship, and our ability to generate revenue in the future may be harmed.
 If our agreement with Genzyme were terminated, we would have to hire additional sales personnel to support the growth of Afirma and any other thyroid product we agree to co-promote with Genzyme.
 Any such termination may also delay our entry into international markets.